 Cynthia R is a historic and classic modern sailing yacht measuring 44.4 feet long.
 Designed by John Alden Company as a ketch rigged Pearson custom center cockpit sailboat.
 She was first launched in Thomaston Main by the Morse boat building company in 1967!
 You wouldn’t think she is this old when looking at her, but age is just a number, she is beautiful just the way she is 😉

-If you go below deck, ask Michael for the history of the boat book collection he always has stored aboard.
-Here the reflections of the original owner’s voyages across the Atlantic four times, the sailing path of his trip with his wife through the Mediterranean and across the world are laid out in a storybook-like way to keep you enthralled for hours.
-These voyages were also chronicled in Robert Carter’s book: Sail Far Away, Reflections of Life Afloat.
-This non-fiction book is an account of the 10 years in Europe Robert spent with his wife, sailing.
+If you go below deck, ask Michael for the history of the boat book collection he always has stored on board.
+Here reflections of the original owner’s voyages across the Atlantic four times, the sailing path of his trip with his wife through the Mediterranean and across the world are laid out in a storybook-like way to keep you enthralled for hours.
+These voyages are also chronicled in Robert Carter’s book: Sail Far Away, Reflections of Life Afloat.
+This non-fiction book is an account of the 10 years in Europe Robert spent with his wife, sailing

 Parts of the Boat